terraform-aws-modules/terraform-aws-dynamodb-table/examples/autoscaling/README.md

-# DynamoDB Table autoscaling example
+# DynamoDB Table w/ Autoscaling Example

 Configuration in this directory creates AWS DynamoDB table with autoscaling.
 Be sure to read [the note](../../README.md#Notes) about autoscaling settings causing the table to be recreated.